 This post is a list of fun holiday activities to add to a Christmas bucket list.

-Bucket lists are a fun way to create an itinerary for your family to keep everyone looking forward to the next event, outing, or activity.
+Family bucket lists are a fun way to create an itinerary that keeps everyone looking forward to the next event, outing or activity.

 52 Festive Activities For Your Christmas Bucket List

 Searching for activities or ideas for your Christmas bucket list?
 Then you’re definitely in the right place, as I’ve curated a list of some of the best ideas that will make Christmas a memorable day for you and your loved ones.

 Imagine having a tree that captures your family’s growth.
 A tree that chronicles all of the important and sentimental events that happens in your lives over the years.

 Achieve this by decorating with ornaments that are customized for each year.

 If you’re not interested in DIYing an ornament, it’s really easy to purchase a beautifully designed custom ornament.

 One of my favorite things about Christmas as a child for me was sneaking candy canes off of our Christmas tree every night.
 It made December feel like Christmas every time.